antogriffin12/antogriffin12.github.io/README.md

 ## Repository Structure

-This repository is organized into two main folders:
+This repository is organised into two main folders:

 ### 1. Portfolio
 Contains the weekly assignments and visualisation tasks completed throughout the course, including: